Broadbeach, Queensland: Attractions

 Broadbeach Alliance manage the precinct and present annual events and festivals such as Blues on Broadbeach Music Festival, Groundwater Country Music Festival, Gold Coast Superhero Weekend and the Broadbeach Christmas Carols.

-Well known apartment blocks include Sofitel Gold Coast, The Wave, The Oracle, Beach Haven, Niecon Plaza, Hi-Ho Apartments, Belle Maison, Bel Air and Air on Broadbeach.
+Well known apartment blocks include Sofitel Gold Coast, The Wave, The Oracle, Jewel, Beach Haven, Niecon Plaza, Hi-Ho Apartments, Belle Maison, Bel Air and Air on Broadbeach.

 The suburb of Broadbeach has numerous shops and restaurants.

 Transport

 Broadbeach has two main arterial roads connecting the suburb with other parts of the Gold Coast.
 Gold Coast Highway runs the full length of the coast and connects all coastal suburbs with Broadbeach.
-Hooker Boulevard, which turns into Nerang-Broadbeach Road after a roundabout in Carrara connects the suburb with Pacific Motorway which passes through Nerang as well as Nerang railway station.
+Hooker Boulevard, which turns into Nerang–Broadbeach Road after a roundabout in Carrara connects the suburb with Pacific Motorway which passes through Nerang as well as Nerang railway station.

-Broadbeach is serviced by Surfside Buslines services, G:link operates two light rail stations in the suburb which connects Broadbeach with the hubs of Surfers Paradise and Southport.
+Broadbeach is serviced by Kinetic Gold Coast bus services, G:link operates two light rail stations in the suburb which connects Broadbeach with the hubs of Surfers Paradise and Southport.
 These are Broadbeach South and Broadbeach.
 Broadbeach South bus station is the main bus station in Broadbeach, which have regular and high-frequency buses that travel to Gold Coast Airport, Nerang railway station, Tweed Heads and Robina.

 The Gold Coast Oceanway provides pedestrians and cyclists access along the beaches of Broadbeach.